What is RBAC?

 A proven solution for user-centric security, role-based access control is the go-to for administrators.
 It is easy to use and reliable.
 RBAC protects resources and enables organizations to comply with security and privacy standards included in many regulations.

 Take control of your cloud platform.

-Learn more about SailPoint Access Modeling.
+Learn more about SailPoint by scheduling a demo.